AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_2.md

-# Azure AD & Intune Integration
+# Step 2: AD User & Group Support

 This step enables you to: